ZjayanniiD/Annii-Through-The-Years/pages/about.md

 layout: about
 permalink: /about.html

-# change featured imagine position to bottom
+# change about featured imagine position to top

-# change featured image size to 10 em
+# change about featured image size to 12 em

 # include CollectionBuilder info at bottom
 credits: true
 # Edit the markdown on in this file to describe your collection